mulle-objc/mulle-objc-runtime/dox/load/LOAD.md

 The order in which loadables appear in a statically linked executable is pretty much willy-nilly though.
 So it is necessary for the runtime to be able to "wait" for a  loadable, that is required for the loading of a dependent loadable.
 A simple example is: `@interface Foo : Bar`, but `Foo.o` is linked ahead of `Bar.o`.

-This is solved by adding a **wait-queue** where loadables add themselves to wait for one or more specific classes.
-When a class finally appears in the runtime, the **wait-queue** gets executed and the queued loadables recheck their dependencies.
+This is solved by adding a **wait-queue** where loadables add themselves to wait for one or more specific classes or categories.
+When a class or category finally appears in the runtime, the **wait-queue** gets executed and the queued loadables recheck their dependencies.

 This works nicely in the single-threaded case and if the executable does not contain circular or missing dependencies.